 Where to get it: Until it closed, Manganaro's, which invented the six-foot hero, had a lock on the hero business in the city.
-These days, however, I prefer the bread, and the heros, made by Parisi, one of the last remaining Little Italy bakeries, or from Il Fornaretto in Midwood.
+These days, however, I prefer the bread, and the heroes, made by Il Fornaretto in Brooklyn.

 When you order an egg-on-a-roll in a New York coffee shop, the roll better be a Kaiser roll.
 Crisp on the outside yet soft on the inside, a good Kaiser roll is a high point of the New York baker's art.
 It's made from white flour, yeast, salt, and water dough that's been enriched with butter, sugar, and egg.
 The result is a delicate, slightly crunchy roll, often sprinkled with poppy seeds, that has a clean aroma faintly redolent of flour and butter.

 Where it came from: Originally known as Kaiser Semmels (German for "roll"), these rolls take their name from the rulers of the old Austro-Hungarian Empire.
 Louis Fleischmann, a native of Vienna, brought the rolls to New York in 1876 when he opened his Vienna Model Bakery at the corner of Broadway and 10th Street.
 Fleischmann's rolls were so good that you didn't even need to put butter on them, and soon every other bakery was copying him.

 Where to get it: New York's Jewish bakeries still understand the value of a great roll.
 My favorite Kaiser rolls come from Chiffon Kosher Cake Center.